-So for sample 2 (the versicolor) the petal length is so it goes right at the first node, the petal width is so it goes left at the second node and is correctly classified as versicolor.
+So for sample 2 (the Versicolor) the petal length is so it goes right at the first node, the petal width is so it goes left at the second node and is correctly classified as Vversicolor.
 The same goes for samples 1 and 3.
-Let’s take our fourth sample now, its petal length is which is so it goes right at the first split, until now everything si OK, however its petal width is which is , so it will go left at the second split and be detected as versicolor even though it is a virginica, so our tree made a mistake.
+Let's take our fourth sample now, its petal length is which is so it goes right at the first split, until now everything si OK, however its petal width is which is , so it will go left at the second split and be detected as Vversicolor even though it is a Virginica, so our tree made a mistake.

-Our tree making some small mistakes is inevitable (cases on a boundary between 2 classes can be a little tricky), and actually a good sign of a well generalized model.
-Indeed if you see missclassification rates it is a strong sign that your tree might be overfitting and that the testing data is very similar to the training data.
+Our tree making some small mistakes is inevitable (cases on a boundary between 2 classes can be a little tricky), and actually a good sign of a well-generalized model.
+Indeed if you see misclassification rates it is a strong sign that your tree might be overfitting and that the testing data is very similar to the training data.

 A note on regression

-So far we have only seen how our tree can be used to classify data, meaning the leafs of our tree are classes.
-Each of our leaves have a subset of the training data (all the examples for which the decision paths end up at that leaf), and the leaf class corresponds to the majority class of the examples in it’s subset.
+So far we have only seen how our tree can be used to classify data, meaning the leaves of our tree are classes.
+Each of our leaves have a subset of the training data (all the examples for which the decision paths end up at that leaf), and the leaf class corresponds to the majority class of the examples in its subset.

 For regression we don't want to predict discrete classes, but a continuous value (for example the price of an apartment), and to do this we build the tree in the exact same way, by grouping similar values based on splits.
 A predicted value is then assigned to each leaf node, nd it is equal to the mean of all the target values of the examples in the leaf data subset.

-We can still evaluate the “goodness” of our tree, not by using missclassification rate, but by using (Root Mean Square error) for example.
+We can still evaluate the "goodness" of our tree, not by using the misclassification rate, but by using RMSE (Root Mean Square Error) for example.

 OK so that was a quick introduction to decision trees, and my goal was to make you understand how a decision tree works, that it is just a set of nested partitions.
 Here we restricted ourselves to 2-D but it is easy to see how this carries to 3-D, we have a volume instead of a plane, and splits are surfaces instead of lines.